openmoh/openmohaa/docs/configuration/server.md

 The network settings can be adjusted to use either IPv4, IPv6, or both.
 By default, IPv6 is disabled on dedicated servers.
 The following commands adjust network settings:
 - `set net_enabled 1`: This enables IPv4 only (the default setting for dedicated servers).
 - `set net_enabled 2`: This enables IPv6 only.
-- `set net_enabled 3`: This enables both IPv4 and IPv6 (the default setting when running the standalone game)
+- `set net_enabled 3`: This enables both IPv4 and IPv6 (the default setting when running the standalone game).

 *Note: The master server (using the GameSpy protocol) does not support IPv6.
 If IPv4 is disabled, the server won't appear in the online server list for internet games, even if IPv6 is enabled.*